allesklar/tkh_illustrations/README.md

 Import migration

-		$ rails g tkh_illustrations:install
+		$ rake tkh_illustrations:install

 Run the migration

 		$ rake db:migrate

 And then of course restart your server!
-Typically:

 		$ rails s

-## Pre-requisites

-The following things are needed:

-* an application controller switch_to_admin_layout method - optional use of the tkh_admin_panel gem
-* the imagemagick library must be installed on your dev machine and production server
-* current_user, authenticate, and authenticate_with_admin methods should be provided by your authentication system.
-You can use the tkh_authentication gem to that effect

-That's all

 ## Usage